aryxns/sentiment/README.md

 # sentiment

 Real-time sentiment analysis made simple.
-Sentii, the app is available at sentii.ml
+Sentii, the app is available at www.sentii.ml